KiltedCode/khandaria-campaign/sessions/2023/2023-01-19-trail-with-purple.md

 says wants relations
 `Qa'dat` does not fully trust on why he wants to talk

-brings back to `Halbir`
+brings back to `Halber`
 heal them
 detects evil and is not evil
 purple man picks up that doesn't speak good common
-`Halbir` lets him join them
+`Halber` lets him join them
-as sitting around paldins unhappy and asking for something from `Halbir` to do something
+as sitting around paldins unhappy and asking for something from `Halber` to do something
 `Cedric` cooks, but doesn't have quite the right seasonings for recipe
-`Halbir` takes `Lucy` aside to find out what she did with dead at stone circle before
+`Halber` takes `Lucy` aside to find out what she did with dead at stone circle before
 seems she asked mice to do something to bodies

 collar is a slave collar